olivierzach/nopioid/README.md

 ### Prerequisites

 All engineering, analytics, and modeling are performed in Python 3.
-Main database used to store and index data is SQLite (https://www.sqlite.org/index.html).
+Main database used to store and index data is [SQLite](https://www.sqlite.org/index.html).
 Python package requirements are listed below.
-Accessing the CMS API requires you to generate your own key and token (https://dev.socrata.com/) to stream in the `2017 Provider Summary Data File`.
+Accessing the [CMS API](https://dev.socrata.com/) requires you to generate your own key and token to stream in the `2017 Provider Summary Data File`.
 Final project dashboard is available through Tableau Server.
-You can download Tableau locally and visualize some proof of concept templates here (https://www.tableau.com/products/desktop).
+You can download Tableau locally and visualize some proof of concept templates [here](https://www.tableau.com/products/desktop).

 ```
 pandas